 The regional diet consists of maize, beans, bananas, cassava, beef, rice, millet and sweet potatoes.
 Common health problems in this area include malaria, coughs, tuberculosis, typhoid, HIV/AIDS and intestinal infections.
 Most adults work as subsistence farmers and earn the equivalent of $8 per month.
-This community needs access to medical care, trained teachers, scholastic materials and income-generating activities.
+This community needs water, access to medical care, trained teachers, scholastic materials and income-generating activities.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.

 Uganda is made up of a hodgepodge of African natives where no one ethnic group dominates.
 Forty-two percent of Ugandans are Protestant, almost another forty-two percent are Catholic, and about twelve percent are Muslim.
 English is the official language and other languages, such as Luganda, are used for small-scale commerce.
 Sub-Saharan Africa, where Uganda lies, bears the heaviest burden of the AIDS epidemic.
 In this region approximately 22 million children and adults are living with HIV/AIDS; approximately 940,000 of these are Ugandan.